These Valentine Pinwheels are gooey, chewy, pink rice krispie treats rolled up with buttercream frosting. It’s a fun twist on the classic.

 Add the rice krispies and stir until evenly coated with the marshmallow mixture.

-Next, in order to make the Valentine Pinwheels, the rice krispies treats need to be removed from the pan.
-Flip the pan of rice krispies treats over onto a large sheet of parchment paper.
+Next, flip the pan of rice krispies treats over onto a large sheet of parchment paper.
 Smack the pan several times to loosen the treats.
-You may need to use a spatula to gently peel the treats from pan if you didn’t use parchment paper to line the pan.
+You may need to use a spatula to gently peel the treats from the pan if you didn’t use parchment paper to line the pan.

 Then, top the rice krispies treats with buttercream frosting.
 You can find my recipe for buttercream frosting here.

-As I mentioned, I used homemade buttercream to make this recipe but you could also use store-bought frosting or buttercream from a bakery.
+I used homemade buttercream to make this recipe, but you could also use store-bought frosting or buttercream from a bakery.
 Another option would be to use marshmallow cream.

-To make the buttercream more unique, you could flavor it with strawberry or raspberry extract.
+You could flavor the buttercream with strawberry or raspberry extract to make it more unique.
 Or add food coloring to make it really pop.

 Top the buttercream frosting with some adorable Valentine’s Day sprinkles.

-Yes, you could stop at this point and enjoy the frosted Valentine rice krispies treats.
-The treats could be cut into bars or you could chill them an use a cookie cutter to make heart-shaped treats.
+You can stop at this point and enjoy the frosted pink rice krispie treats.
+Cut the treats into bars, or chill them and then use a cookie cutter to make heart-shaped treats.

 Starting at the short side of the bars, slowly roll the bars up, gently pressing closed any cracks or holes that may form.

-Chill until firm and then use a serrated knife to cut the roll of rice krispies treats into Valentine pinwheels.
-I made mine about 1-inch wide so I was able to get eleven pinwheels.
+Chill until firm, and then use a serrated knife to cut the roll of rice krispies treats into Valentine pinwheels.

-Top the Valentine pinwheels with additional sprinkles, if desired.
+Top the treats with additional sprinkles, if desired.

 - Put the mini marshmallows in a large, microwave-safe bowl.
 Pour the melted butter over the mini marshmallows and stir to coat.